 Help you in achieving full delegation across the board

 The way which we typically structure our fees result in a net revenue generator for the municipality.
-We typically operate off a percent fee split of the State of Wisconsin Fee Schedule – and from our portion we handle any logistics or incidental state fees required from the program.
+We typically operate off a percent fee split of the plan review fees – and from our portion we handle any logistics or incidental state fees required from the program.

 When working in partnership with E-Plan Exam, our mission is to provide you and your team with full visibility into our system so that way you and your team can see everything that we are working on at any point in time.
 This access can also extend to mobile tablets for your team to access in the field.